 Previously I designed a ‘Voyage in Vaccines’ event for European Researchers Night 2017 (‘Curiosity Carnival’, ca. 10,000 visitors).

-On vaccine attitudes, I have spoken on podcasts for Guardian Science, the radio for BBC Radio 4 Woman’s Hour, BBC Radio 5 Live Nihal Arthanayake show, LBC Tom Swarbrick show, the Alexis Conran and Matthew Wright show on talkRADIO, Times Radio, and TV for BBC South News, BBC World News, France 24, for the United Nations Verified Campaign and as part of the TeamHalo (LSHTM/UN/GAVI).
-I have presented at several public events, at the Oxford Martin School ‘Mandatory COVID-19 vaccination debate’, European Health Forum, WFPHA at the World Health Assembly, Vaccines Today, IF Festival in Oxford and at Vaccini e Obbligo: tra Medicina, Etica e Politica, University of Turin.
-I have been interviewed for The Guardian (29 December 2020), BBC Mundo (11 December 2020) The Week, The Times (12 September 2020), Newsweek (7 September 2020) iNews (30 July 2020) Nature (17 June 2020), Der Standard (10 May 2020), Wired (8 April 2020), Metro (26 April 2020), Devex (30 Aril 2019) on vaccination and health misinformation, with newspaper letters at The Times (7 December 2020) and The Guardian (22 May 2019).
+On vaccine attitudes, I have spoken on podcasts for Guardian Science, the radio for BBC Radio 4 Woman’s Hour, BBC Radio 5 Live Nihal Arthanayake show, LBC Tom Swarbrick show, the Alexis Conran and Matthew Wright show on talkRADIO, Times Radio, and TV for BBC South News, BBC World News, Al Jazeera, France 24, for the United Nations Verified Campaign and as part of the TeamHalo (LSHTM/UN/GAVI).
+I have presented at several public events, at the BSMS Social Science Forum, Oxford Martin School ‘Mandatory COVID-19 vaccination debate’, European Health Forum, WFPHA at the World Health Assembly, Vaccines Today, IF Festival in Oxford and at Vaccini e Obbligo: tra Medicina, Etica e Politica, University of Turin.
+I have been interviewed for The Guardian (29 December 2020), BBC Mundo (11 December 2020), The Week (24 September 2020), The Times (12 September 2020), Newsweek (7 September 2020) iNews (30 July 2020) Nature (17 June 2020), Der Standard (10 May 2020), Wired (8 April 2020), Metro (26 April 2020), Devex (30 Aril 2019) on vaccination and health misinformation, with newspaper letters at The Times (7 December 2020) and The Guardian (22 May 2019).
 I was also on the Reddit AskScience AMA Series answering questions about vaccines and society.